StefanoGagliardi/StefanoGagliardi/README.md

 GithubProfile.getInitialProps = async ({ pathname }: NextContext) => {
   const bio: Bio = {
-	"- ⚡ Quick bio:":                    "Class 95, audoditatta, lots of fiddling, lots of study and lots of nights.
+	"- ⚡ Quick bio:":                    "Class 1995, self-taught, lots of fiddling, lots of study and lots of nights.
 Mainly web development and research at sitisrl.it", "- 🔭 I’m currently working on":      "Software engineering in web agency.
 React, Next Js, PHP and more", "- 🌱 I’m currently learning":        "Reacy: go deep in NextJs with Typescript.
 Publish NPM Package.
 Python data analist pandas", "- 👯 I’m looking to collaborate on": "React, Typescript or Python.
 I dream to study AI e Deep Learning",